tambep/tambep.github.io/papers.md

 # Working papers

-- Algorithmic Literacy and the Labor Market

-- Digital Capital and Superstar Firms (with Lorin Hitt, Daniel Rock, and Erik Brynjolfsson)
+Digital Capital and Superstar Firms (with Lorin Hitt, Daniel Rock, and Erik Brynjolfsson)

-- The Death of a Technical Skill (with John Horton)
+The Death of a Technical Skill (with John Horton)

-- An Inside Job?
-Gender, Job Search, and the IT Pay Gap
+Algorithmic Literacy and the Labor Market

 # Published papers